Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: A CNN for Unmodelled Burst Detection

+Our goal is to be able to detect sub-second-duration GWBs in data from the three detectors of the LIGO-Virgo network, without prior knowledge of the signal morphology.
+A significant challenge is to distinguish real signals from the background noise transients, ``glitches'', that are common in these detectors \cite{o1_allsky,o2_allsky,detcharGW150914}.
 Typical GWB detection algorithms \cite{cWB,olib,x-pipeline,Bayeswave} do this by requiring candidate signals to be seen simultaneously in multiple detectors (simultaneously up to the light travel time between the detectors) and to be correlated between detectors.
-We follow this logic in our analysis by using a network architecture that combines the outputs of two different CNNs: one that detects coincident signals in multiple detectors, and a second that detects correlation between the detectors.
+We follow this logic in our analysis by using a network architecture for \textsc{MLy} that combines the outputs of two different CNNs: one that detects coincident signals in multiple detectors (Coincidence Model - Model 1), and a second that detects correlation in phase and amplitude between the detectors (Coherence Model - Model 2).
+Model 1 takes as input the band-passed whitened timeseries data from each detector.
+Model 2 takes the same band-passed whitened timeseries data as well as the Pearson correlation between each pair of band-passed whitened timeseries data [equation (\ref{eq:pearson})].
+Each model outputs a score on $[0,1]$, where values near 1 indicate a signal and values near 0 indicate noise.
+The scores from the two models are multiplied together to give a combined score on $[0,1]$.

-The first CNN, model 1, is a simple single-input single-output sequential case that was adapted from Gabbard \textit{et al.} \cite{Gabbard2018} and then optimised for this specific task using trial and error.
-Its architecture can be seen in \href{tab:cnn1}{Table I}.
-This model takes as input the whitened timeseries data from each of the three LIGO-Virgo detectors.
-The output is a score on $[0,1]$, where high values indicate signal and low values no signal.
-This CNN is trained to identify transients that are present simultaneously in two or three detectors, and to distinguish them from transients that are present only in one detector (typical of noise).

-The second model has two inputs and one output.
-The first input is the same whitened timeseries data fed to the first model, while the second input is the Pearson correlation of each pair of detectors,

-Here $d_\alpha[i]$ is the whitened data timeseries for detector $\alpha$, $\bar{d}_\alpha$ is the mean over $N$ samples, and $n$ is an integer time delay between detectors.
-The correlation is computed for all $n$ corresponding to time delays of up to $\pm$42\,ms, the largest possible light travel time between any two points on Earth.
-These two inputs are fed into separate convolutional layers, termed models 2a and 2b.
-Finally the output of parts 2a and 2b are merged into one fully connected network which only uses dense layers.
-The output is a score on $[0,1]$, where high values indicate high correlation, as expected for a real GWB.
-Table~\ref{tab:cnn2} shows the architecture of this model.
+In the following subsections, we first review the analysis procedure and the choice of training data.
+We then detail how the architecture for each model is selected.